Proposed Overtime Changes: Impacts and Insights

 It’s worth noting that the mere title of a job or its description doesn’t necessarily decide its EAP status.
 Similarly, paying an employee a salary doesn’t automatically render them exempt.

-New Proposed Threshold for Salary Level Test
+New Threshold for Salary Level Test

 Ongoing Automatic Salary Level Updates

-Economic Effects of Proposed Changes to Overtime
+Economic Effects of Overtime Rule Changes

 What’s Next?